"The more you read, the more things you will know. The more that you learn, the more places you'll go."

 Margaret Wild and Freya Blackwood

-It is called The Treasure Box, and tells the story of a little boy
+It is called The Treasure Box, and tells the story ofa

 Peter, who loses everything that is precious in his life – well,